PanayiotisPerdios/AppDevstackDeployment/image_setup.md

-# Local Testing & OpenStack Deployment of DB + Web VM Images
+# OpenStack Deployment of Postgres DB and Springboot VM Images

 ## Prerequisites